 For corporations, Form 1139 can be submitted via fax to 844-249-6236.
 For individuals, trusts, and estates, submit Form 1045 via fax to 844-249-6237.
 The IRS has emphasized that these numbers are not for general use, and should only be used for Forms 1139 or 1045 (and accompanying materials) respectively.

 The IRS has also made it clear that if you have already submitted Form 1139 or Form 1045 via mail, you can speed up the processing of your refund request by resubmitting your form via fax to one of the numbers listed above.

 As noted above, there is no electronic filing option available for refund claims under the CARES Act, and the Internal Revenue Service never accepts filing via e-mail, due in part to its lack of reliable security.
 Electronic fax is highly secure and provides confirmation of delivery.
 There is no need to send via certified mail or to request a return receipt.
-Using a modern electronic fax service like WestFax, you get a detailed record of exactly what was sent, when it was sent, and confirmation that it was received.
+Using a modern electronic fax service like WestFax, you get a detailed record of exactly what was sent when it was sent, and confirmation that it was received.

-For more information Coronavirus Tax Relief and Economic Impact Payments under the CARES Act, visit the IRS website.
+For more information on Coronavirus Tax Relief and Economic Impact Payments under the CARES Act, visit the IRS website.